Ezus-Software/ezusAPIDocumentation/source/index.html.md

 <aside class="success">
 You can find here a <a href="#" target="_blank"> Postman Collection</a> of our endpoints containing moke data to directly test it
 </aside>

+Each method has its own specification, but as a general rule :

+For any request, you must provide <a href='https://swagger.io/docs/specification/describing-parameters/#header-parameters' target="_blank">header parameters</a>

+For GET requests, you must also provide provide <a href='https://swagger.io/docs/specification/describing-parameters/#query-parameters'>querry parameters</a>

+For POST requests, you must also provide provide <a href='https://swagger.io/docs/specification/2-0/describing-request-body'>body parameters</a> structured in a JSON payload (application/json)

 # Authentication